Primary teaching at Nottingham Trent University (NTU)

 Find out more about the tests and how to prepare for them with our teacher training skills tests FAQs sheet.

 How to apply

-Applications for postgraduate teacher training degrees are made through UCAS Teacher Training (UTT).
+Applications to this teaching degree are made through UCAS Teacher Training (UTT).
 To apply, click the Apply online button at the top of the page.

-You can search for courses from October and apply using a two-tiered process.
-Apply 1 opens in October 2017 and allows you to choose three teacher training courses.
-If you are unsuccessful in Apply 1, you can choose to apply for alternative courses during Apply 2, which opens later in the year.
-Find out how it all works on the UCAS teacher training website.
+You can search for courses on the UCAS Teacher Training and apply using a two-tier process.
+Apply 1 allows you to choose three teacher training courses.
+If you are unsuccessful in Apply 1, you can choose to apply for alternative courses during Apply 2.

 When completing your application, do consider the particular features of the school, federation or alliance to which you are applying and make sure your personal statement recognises these.